undeMalum/portfolio/content/posts/marimo-overview/index.md

 <object type="image/svg+xml" data="./notebooks/hidden_states/dags/marimo_delete_b.svg" style="width:100%; height:auto;"></object>

 Remove a node, break the graph — marimo instantly knows the logic is broken.
 Simple, yet powerful.

+This **interactivity** is what sets marimo apart: the DAG doesn't just track dependencies, it actively uses them to keep your notebook synchronized in real-time.
+Change one cell, and marimo's **interactive** execution automatically propagates that change through the entire dependency chain.

 So with one mechanism, we solve two problems at once: